 View from Gasthaus zum Pfaffenstein in Moritz.

 Michael Engel presented the opening lecture at the ICMS conference “Quasicrystals: pattern formation and aperiodic order” in Edinburgh.
-This conference brought together four different research communities to advance the understanding of quasicrystals (QCs) and aperiodic order: (i) QCs in materials science, (ii) QCs in soft matter, (iii) QCs in partial differential equations (PDEs) and (iv) QCs in aperiodic tilings.
+This conference brought together four different research communities to advance the understanding of quasicrystals and aperiodic order: (i) quasicrystals in materials science, (ii) quasicrystals in soft matter, (iii) quasicrystals in partial differential equations and (iv) quasicrystals in aperiodic tilings.

 Nils Thuerey, Miriam Mehl and Michael Engel are offering again this fall a student course at Ferienakademie in the Italian Alps.
 The topic is Accelerating Physics Simulations with Deep Learning.
 The course is open to students at FAU Erlangen, TU Munich and U Stuttgart and will be a combination of presentations given by the participants and project-based team work.
 Read more our plans here.

 Prerequisites for this course are basic programming skills, a sympathy for numerics and stochastics and the ability to work in a team on a project involving not only theory but also real hands-on coding (C/C++, Python, and similar).
 Hurry up!
 Applications are open a few more days until May 2, 2018.

 Importantly, there is not only time for science but also time for wonderful hiking around Sarntal, Tyrol.
 Below is a picture from last year’s course: